 It is a very ‘honest’ love song.
 I think it reflects real life rather than a fairytale version of a relationship.
-This provides a good opportunity for students to discuss love songs, identify the opposite meanings and then interpret what the songwriter really means.
 Describing photos (comparing, contrasting and speculating) You are going to practise language for; Describing photosComparing and contrasting photos (discussing similarities and differences)Speculating on what might be happeningReacting to photos (giving opinions) Discuss Look at the presentation.

 Follow the instructions and talk about some of the photos Write The language used here for comparing and contrasting / speculating is also useful for writing discussion / argument essays.
-Plan: How can film help you teach or learn English?
-Frontpage.
-Lost Property.
-This EFL lesson is designed around a beautiful short film titled Lost Property by Asa Lucander.
+How can film help you teach or learn English?
+What can film and video add to the learning experience?

 Students do a dictation, work out meanings of the verb ‘lose’, speak about lost items, watch a trailer and short film, and write a story.
 The Consultants-E : EdTech Consultancy - WebQuest Repository.
 Victoria Boobyer - A Digital FrankensteinThis webquest is aimed at students of Intermediate [B1] level and above and would supplement any Frankenstein-based project work or reading.

 Learners research topics based on Mary Shelley, the writing of Frankenstein and Frankenstein in movies.
 The writing tasks are similar to those found in the Cambridge English First (FCE) exams.
 English in Vancouver.
 How to Use Our Blog This School Year - The New York Times.
 Photo Happy academic year 2014-15!